ceramicnetwork/js-ceramic/docs-src/guides/create-doctype.md

 The [[Stream]] interface extends the `EventEmitter` interface which means that the developer can subscribe to events emitted from the Ceramic node like the `change` event (*more events will be defined in the future*).

-The method `change` is more or less sugar coding for the developer since all the operations can be implemented using the [[CeramicApi]] interface.
+The method `change` is more or less sugar coating for the developer since all the operations can be implemented using the [[CeramicApi]] interface.
 For example the [[TileDocument]] included in the Ceramic node out-of-the-box.

 # StreamHandler